marcoandre1/next-tailwind-app/README.md

 ## Render from array

-- Each child component has its own component folder.
-- We can divide the `Speakers` component into an array of 3 images.
+We can divide the `Speakers` component into an array of 3 images.

 - Update `components/Speakers/Speakers.js`:

 ```js